Review artistic work Ellie Munten tags: painting, installation

 So the artist develops colored poetic images on canvas, which move in principle, on the border between abstraction and figuration.
 Again and again it is the female body, which limited to multiple body parts that can be identified.
 Mostly legs and knees, involved in standing, sitting or lying position.
 Rarely the whole body presents itself.
 A mental addition is asked as a task of the viewer by seeing the paintings.

 The paintings of Ellie Munten encourage to complete the current situation, where it appears that a decisive influence is caused by the individual mood or attitude of the observer.
 The vagueness, and the contradiction of the interpretation are discussed as a paradox, whereby the selected titles underline the freedom of decision.

 Munten deliberately avoids an unambiguous interpretation, to give the works their secrets.
 She follows in this case the thoughts of C.G.
 Jung and his studies of psychotherapy.
 Just like C.G.
 Jung Ellie Munten recognizes the mystery as a part of human personality, that combines both areas of good and evil.
 In this case the artist brings forward the possibility of change in her pictures, presented as a theme.
 Thus the painted human figure in her picture is always in motion, less factual, but rather on a spiritual, immaterial level.
 The titles of her work underline that feeling.
 The recurring motive of the chair in Muntens pictures are a metaphor for the "pause".
-It is less the "stay" in a situation, but offers space, to reflect in your own way, both physically and mentally.
+It is less the "stay" in a situation, but offers space to reflect.

 Ellie Muntens works of art, unique in terms of art history, show us wondering as a stable factor of human being